Envy (Proverbs)

 1. Where do I envy?

-The reason I ask where you envy is because envy is one of those hidden sins that is very hard to detect within ourselves.
+The reason I ask where you envy is that envy is one of those hidden sins that is very hard to detect within ourselves.
 We're not even aware that we're doing it most of the time.
 But Proverbs gives us two tests to see where it is that we envy.

 The first test is what we're wearing ourselves out to get, what we have to have at all costs.
 Proverbs 23:4 says, "Do not wear yourself out to get rich; do not trust your own cleverness."
 If there is something that you just have to have, that you are wearing yourself out to get, that you must have at all costs, then it is something that you envy.